What I Did Last Week

 scientific paper on crossbreeding for the Journal of Dairy Science.

-sisters and brother last Saturday: “Miriam will be demonstrating against the
+and brother last Saturday: “Miriam will be demonstrating against the king today

-king today instead of conversing with us.
-The king sent federal troops into
+instead of conversing with us.
+The king sent federal troops into California

-California last week to show their governor how to stop people from protesting
+last week to show their governor how to stop people from protesting against the

-against the king.
-Miriam and many others still believe that people should
+king.
+Miriam and many others still believe that people should protest against

-protest against having a king, but the king disagrees.
-The Constitution says we
+having a king, but the king disagrees.
+The Constitution says we should not have

-democracy that every President including this one swore to preserve, protect,
+every President including this one swore to preserve, protect, and defend.
+That

-Usually we discuss more friendly topics, but the king now wants the whole world
+more friendly topics, but the king now wants the whole world to obey his

-to obey his commands and do what he says.
-Instead, we should make America kind
+commands and do what he says.
+Instead, we should make America kind again.

 June